-How to store altcoins?
+How to store altcoins

 In order to store altcoins, you’ll need to have the appropriate wallet.
-The exact wallet you need will depend on the coin or token in question, and the best way to find this out is at the project’s official website.
+The exact wallet you need will depend on the coin or token in question, and the best way to find this out is on the project’s official website.

 In most cases, they will list accepted and reputable wallets there, but in some cases you can use multi-asset or hardware wallets which will support a large number of popular coins and tokens, making it easier to store them.
 While it’s tempting to leave them on an exchange, this is a poor choice, because people frequently have their funds stolen this way.

-Where to trade altcoins?
+Where to trade altcoins

 Trading altcoins can be tricky because unlike Bitcoin, they are not on every exchange.
 The best method for trading altcoins is to use a platform like Bitsgap because it’s a multi-platform exchange!
 This allows you to trade all of your altcoins from just one browser tab without the need to switch around, and you’ll be able to see stats on your entire portfolio.

-Why altcoins depend on Bitcoin?
+Why altcoins depend on Bitcoin

 If you take a moment to look at past chart movements, then you’ll likely see a pattern.
 When the price of Bitcoin goes up or down, altcoins tend to follow it.
 Bitcoin is almost always the base currency used when trading altcoins, and this means that they are heavily dependent on it to maintain value.

-Plus, the cryptocurrency market is still pretty small and tightly knit, so when money starts to go out of the market, it tends to leave completely.
-This puts a lot of pressure on altcoins, especially ones which are still very volatile.
+Plus, cryptocurrency market is still pretty small and tightly knit, so when money starts to go out of the market, it tends to leave completely.
+This puts a lot of pressure on altcoins, especially the ones which are still very volatile.

-Are altcoins better than Bitcoin?
+Are altcoins better than Bitcoin

-Can altcoins survive without Bitcoin?
+Can altcoins survive without Bitcoin

-Will altcoins overtake Bitcoin?
+Will altcoins overtake Bitcoin

-How to determine the potential of an altcoin?
+How to determine the potential of an altcoin

 Trading altcoins vs Bitcoin